MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/work-with-data.md

 ### Web API

 The Web API is an OData v4 RESTful endpoint.
-Use this for any programming language that supports HTTP requests and authentication using OAuth 2.0.Also, note that there is a 1 GB size limitation on the size of a response that can be returned by Dataverse.
+Use this for any programming language that supports HTTP requests and authentication using OAuth 2.0.

 More information: [Use the Dataverse Web API](webapi/overview.md)